Three of Wands

 Final Words

-The three of Wands represents the Archetypal Explorer.
-Courageous, tenacious, and with a strong conviction in the direction they are taking.
-The card suggests becoming this archetype to navigate a new project, career change, relationship or other endeavor.
+The card suggests embodying this archetype to successfully navigate a new project, career change, relationship, or other profound endeavor.